battermann/pureapp/README.md

 `io` is a function that describe all side effects of an application.

-Unlike Elm and scalm, pureapp applications do not have a `view` function.Instead `io` is responsible for printing and reading from the standard input/output as well as other side effects.
+Unlike Elm and scalm, pureapp applications do not have a `view` function.
+Instead `io` is responsible for printing and reading from the standard input/output as well as other side effects.

 `io` takes a `Model` and returns an `IO[Msg]`.
 Additionally you can pass immutable, pure values of type `Cmd` that represent commands to perform other side effects than printing and reading.